 To apply for a UNC System Faculty Award for Southeast Asian Studies, please submit:

-- A one-page description of the project to be undertaken.
-If this project will engage with traditionally underserved communities or students within the state of North Carolina, please indicate that
+- One-page description of the project to be undertaken.
+If this project will engage with traditionally underserved communities or students within the state of North Carolina, please indicate that.

 - Detailed budget, justifying the requested amount

 - Timeline of the activities to be undertaken